 My mission is to live fearlessly and with absolute confidence that the Universe will always deliver the necessary experiences for me at the most appropriate times.
 I believe that there is no such thing as failure, but instead, invaluable lessons that build my character and spirit.
 I want to inspire and serve the world through my words, actions and grace.

-Dina Marto is a seasoned entrepreneur, having shattered gender and ethnic glass ceilings during her nearly 20 years as a music executive and small business owner.
+Dina Marto is a seasoned entrepreneur, having shattered gender and ethnic glass ceilings during her over 20 years as a music executive and small business owner.
 She is a female powerhouse, being known as the behind-the-scenes “secret weapon” to being in the forefront with her many TV cameos, #MartoMinute inspirational videos, panel discussions and speaking engagements.
 Named to Atlanta Business Chronicle’s “40 Under 40” list at just 27, Dina’s Arab-American roots make her an anomaly in a male-dominated arena, where women of her background have seen rare success.
-As the founder and visionary of Atlanta staple Twelve Music & Studios, established in 2012, she curated one of the South’s most sought-after creative environments to develop talent and produce Billboard shattering hits.
+As the founder and visionary of Atlanta staple Twelve Music & Studios, established in 2012, she curated one of the South’s most sought-after creative environments to develop talent and produce Billboard-shattering hits.
 In 2015, Dina received a Proclamation from the City of Atlanta for her contributions to the music industry.
 After seven years of managing and operating, she recently transferred ownership of the recording studio, successfully selling her first business.

 Entrepreneurship has always been a fundamental part of Dina’s ideology, starting her first venture, an entertainment public relations firm, at age 19 while still in college.
 It was then that Dina was identified by music mogul and former Chairman Antonio “L.A.”
 Reid as a rising star executive, thus hiring her to work on his A&R team at Island Def Jam.
 During her tenure, she served as the right-hand to the late Shakir Stewart, then executive vice-president of Def Jam, and managed the label’s Atlanta office.
 This is where Dina developed an ear and eye for talent, acting as A&R coordinator for albums by Young Jeezy, Nas, Rick Ross, Janet Jackson, LL Cool J and more throughout a six-year period.